rordenlab/dcm2niix/FILENAMING.md

  - _cNx.._cNz  where C* refers to the coil name (typically only seen for uncombined data, where a separate image is generated for each antenna)
  - _e1..eN echo number for multi-echo sequences
  - _Eq is commonly seen in [CT scans](https://github.com/neurolabusc/dcm_qa_ct).
 For example, CT scans of the brain often have many slices closely packed near the brain stem and only a few slices spread far apart near the top of the head.
 Variable between-slice spacing is rarer in MRI, and if you see this from a MRI sequence you should ensure that [all of the acquired slices have been provided to dcm2niix](https://neurostars.org/t/field-mapping-siemens-scanners-dcm2niix-output-2-bids/2075/7).
-NIfTI asumes all 2D slices that form a 3D stack are equidistant.
+NIfTI assumes all 2D slices that form a 3D stack are equidistant.
 Therefore, dcm2niix reslices the input data to generate an equidistant volume.
  - _ph phase map
  - _iN appended image number for non-parallel slices
  - _imaginary imaginary component of complex image